Traveling to Paris for the first time? Here is the complete guide to visiting Paris for the first time with everything you need to know.

-Also, remember to keep an eye on where you walk, Paris is a beautiful city but as any Latin city, the cleanliness is sometimes quite poor and dog poop can be everywhere!
+Also, remember to keep an eye on where you walk, Paris is a beautiful city but like any Latin city, the cleanliness is sometimes quite poor and dog poop can be everywhere!

 A few examples of travel time by foot:

 - Eiffel Tower – Champs elysée: 25 minutes